Nihir10dec/telegram-bot/README.md

 # Telegram-bot

+## To understand the entire project plese do read [my article](https://medium.com/@nihir_shah/managing-azure-instances-with-telegram-bot-using-python-part-2-f9a19923132d) on it.

 ## This bot is used to configure Telegram Bots commands

 After registering your Bot with BotFather in Telegram ([Here's](https://core.telegram.org/bots) a link on how to do it) , you will be provided the Bot Token.